 - Degrees, honors, and awards received

-- Playbill, showing a student's role in a drama production
+- Programs/playbills showing a student's role in a school activity or production

 - Disclosure to outside organizations, such as (but not limited to) those that provide school-related products and services, such as yearbooks, class rings, etc.

-- Disclosure as required by federal law to military recruiters and institutions of higher learning for 11th and 12th grade students to the extent required by law
+- Military recruiters and institutions of higher learning for 11th and 12th grade students to the extent required by law

 Opting-Out of Disclosure of Directory Information

 In order to opt-out you must submit a written Denial of Permission form, which can be obtained from the principal’s office at the elementary schools, and from the guidance offices at the middle school and high school.
 It is also available for printing by clicking on this link: Opt Out of Directory Information form.
-Those wishing to limit opt-out only for disclosure to military recruitment and/or institutions of higher learning must complete the Military/Higher Ed Opt-Out form available at Westside High School Military/Higher Ed Opt Out form.
+High school students wishing to limit opt-out only for disclosure to military recruitment and/or institutions of higher learning must complete the Military/Higher Ed Opt-Out form available at Westside High School Military/Higher Ed Opt Out form.

-COMPLAINTS: If you have a complaint or a concern about any of the above rights, we encourage you to first contact and discuss it with your school’s principal, or if you prefer, to contact the Coordinator of Student Services at the ABC Building, 909 So.
+If you have a complaint or a concern or question about any of the above rights, we encourage you to first contact and discuss it with your school’s principal, or if you prefer, to contact the Coordinator of Student Services at the ABC Building, 909 So.
 76th St. Omaha, NE (402) 390-2150.
 Our hope is to provide answers to whatever questions or concerns that you have.